 Below are resources for the current Title IX regulations.

-New Mexico Military Institute’s Title IX Coordinator (TIXC) is Katy Ross.
+New Mexico Military Institute’s Title IX Coordinator (TIXC) is Nicole Garcia.
 The TIXC bears the responsibility of overseeing, coordinating, and ensuring investigations of reports and complaints of sexual misconduct and sex discrimination are timely and equitable.
 Additionally, the TIXC oversees training of NMMI personnel, including faculty, staff, and cadets.

 For any questions regarding Title IX or to report a violation, you may contact the TIXC below: